 - The right to work is not exercised in practice with institutional support, but only with support of CSOs that are UNHCR partners.

-All asylum seekers are recorded at the NES as unqualified workforce and the condition to register their qualification in the records is validation of their diplomas which can prove their qualification degree.
-However, the majority of them do not hold original diplomas and documentation from the state of origin and most frequently, there is no real possibility to obtain them.
+All asylum seekers are recorded at the NES as unqualified workforce and the condition to register their qualification in the records is validation of their diplomas, which can prove their qualification degree.
+However, the majority of them do not hold original diplomas and documentation from the country of origin and most frequently, there is no real possibility to obtain them.

 The COVID-19 pandemic deprived asylum seekers accommodated in Asylum or Reception Centres of work, and due to a March-May lockdown.
 Also, the State of Emergency and the COVID-19 circumstances in general have led to a loss of jobs of several asylum seekers.
 However, it is not possible to determine the exact number of asylum seekers who lost their jobs.

 A11, Precondition for Integration, February 2021, available at: https://bit.ly/2ZYXZcS, p.
 14-16 and 55.